Farzana Parveen, 25, was fatally beaten with bricks

-Police arrested her father, her uncle, two cousins and the driver who brought them to Lahore, said Zulfikar Hameed, the lead investigator in the case.
+Shortly after her death, police arrested five people, including her father, her uncle, two cousins and the driver who brought the relatives to Lahore.

-The court is treating the act as an act of terror that has “wider consequences on the safety and well being of all of society,” according to lawyer Maliha Zia, who works for Aurat Foundation, a Pakistani women’s rights organization.
+The court is treating the death as an act of terror that has “wider consequences on the safety and well being of all of society,” according to lawyer Maliha Zia of Aurat Foundation, a Pakistani women’s rights organization.

 She said she was worried that international pressure may have forced the government to convene an anti-terrorist court in an act of “show and tell.”